NOTE: This is an ARCHIVE version of the HWU Strategic Plan.

 GOALS AND PURPOSE OF THIS PLAN

-To arrive at the Capital Improvement Plan, we continuously evaluate existing Henderson Water Utility (HWU) water and wastewater treatment, distribution and collection facilities, along with our stormwater assets, to assess their physical condition, capacity, and improvement needs, and use these assessments to schedule capital projects within budgetary constraints.
-Due to the size of our system, much of this evaluation is reactive, rather than predictive; accurate information on condition of all our assets is unavailable, so we identify problems as they occur and rank projects accordingly.
+To arrive at the Capital Improvement Program, we continuously evaluate existing Henderson Water Utility (HWU) water and wastewater treatment, distribution and collection facilities, along with our stormwater assets, to assess their physical condition, capacity, and improvement needs, and use these assessments to schedule capital projects within budgetary constraints.
+Much of this evaluation is reactive, rather than predictive; accurate information on condition of all our assets is unavailable, so we identify problems as they arise and rank projects accordingly.

-The principal short-term goal for implementation of this plan has been to finish the final Long-Term Control Plan (LTCP) project, the North WWTP Headworks, and we now have negotiated termination of the Consent Judgment and moved on with our obligations for post-construction monitoring, CSO abatement, and meeting the requirements of our soon-to-be-issued discharge permit for the North wastewater system.
+The principal short-term goal for implementation of this plan in the beginning was to finish the final Long-Term Control Plan (LTCP) project, the North WWTP Headworks.
+Now that project is complete, and we have negotiated termination of the Consent Judgment and moved on with our obligations for post-construction monitoring and meeting the requirements of our soon-to-be-issued discharge permit for the North wastewater system.

-Beyond that, and primary in our current work plan is major renovation of our water storage facilities and water treatment plants, where needed expenditures for maintenance and upgrades were delayed by our work on the LTCP projects.
+After completing the LTCP, our primary current projects have been major renovation of our water storage facilities and water treatment plants, where needed expenditures for maintenance and upgrades were delayed by work on the LTCP projects.
 To date, three of our nine water storage tanks have been painted and rehabilitated, with a fourth tank project in the planning stage.

-New to the document this year, we describe the critical elements of our business practices for the operation of the Utility (the Strategic part of the plan), and discuss the significant risks we face, in the financial, environmental, safety and personnel realms.
+New to the document last year, we describe the critical elements of our business practices for the operation of the Utility (the Strategic part of the plan, in Section VII), and discuss the significant risks we face, in the financial, environmental, safety and personnel realms.